dennisdevio/milestone-project-2/README.md

 To make the website responsive I initially set out to use CSS Grid but after running into problems with it and not fully understanding it yet, I decided to go with Bootstrap instead since I have prior experiece with it.

 I added smooth scrolling behavior to the website to make the user experience more pleasant and seamless.

+Due to time constraints I had left features unimplemented due to a too large scope.

 ## Features
 - Responsive Design across all device sizes, including a hamburger menu button on smaller screens.